DERGMs: Degeneracy-restricted exponential random graph models: Uniform samplers for

 {

 }

-Recursion is emulated using two for-loops.
+The algorithm was originally formulated using recursion, which we emulate using two for-loops.
 The first for-loop populates a list of degrees where each index of the list corresponds to the respective vertex label.
 The degrees for each vertex are generated using a restricted binomial distribution.
 Instead of utilizing the cumulative distribution and using binary search to obtain values as suggested by the original paper, we opt to use the probability density function and store the values in a list data structure, reducing the complexity of obtaining the degree values.
 When the loop reaches the very last vertex, we add that vertex to the working vertex set.
 For each iteration in the second for-loop, a temporary copy of the current working vertex set is created.
 We then uniformly generate $d_{i}$ indices to sample without replacement from the vertex set copy, and use these samples for the edge set of the current vertex.
 It is obvious that this sample is uniformly generated, complying with the original algorithm.

 For a benchmark, we tested the original recursive version (including generating all possible combinations) and the new iterative version on a machine with the following specifications: Intel Core i7-4790K CPU @ 4.00 GHz, 8 GB DDR3 RAM, Arch Linux x64, with the results shown in Table \ref{tab:runningtime}.
 The results clearly indicate that the scalable version is superior in regards to time complexity.